Buckeye Lake State Park

 eBird Bar Charts by Season

 The Fairfield-Licking county line runs through the middle of Buckeye Lake.
 (See the map below for the location of the county line.) eBird hotspots are organized by county.
 If you carefully keep your bird records by county, be sure to use the specific hotspots on this lake so that the birds will be assigned to the proper county.
+Please see Focus on Birding near a County Line for more information.

 About Buckeye Lake